henalbrod/BlazorTemplates/README.md

-# Blazor-App-Mixed-Host-Solution
+# Blazor App Mixed Host Solution
-A Visual Studio 2019 project template for blazor solutions that can be hosted either client or server side
+This is a Visual Studio 2019 project template for creating blazor v0.8.0 solutions that can be hosted either client or server side